DreamIP/StrainNet/README.md

 # StrainNet (Pytorch implementation)

 StrainNet [1] estimates subpixelic displacement and strain fields from pairs of reference and deformed images of a flat speckled surface, as Digital Image Correlation (DIC) does.
-It is based on the Pytorch implementation of FlowNetS from [Clement Pinard](https://github.com/ClementPinard/FlowNetPytorch).
 See paper [1] for details.

-Please cite the papers [1] and [2].
+If you find this implementation useful, please cite the papers [1].
 Also, make sure to adhere to the licensing terms of the authors.

 ## Prerequisite